manwar/perlweeklychallenge-club/challenge-272/atschneid/README.md

 ### Racket

 I'll mention briefly my Racket solution.
 After struggling through my Prolog implementation, this one was a breeze.
+Racket, and Scheme more broadly, includes a lot of batteries.
 The logic is basically the same, convert strings to lists, then recursively operate on the head of the list.

 ```racket
 (define (defang-list s)